xuyu/goredis/README.md

 [Redis](http://redis.io) is an open source, BSD licensed, advanced key-value store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.

-- Pure golang, and no other three-party libraris dependent;
+- Pure golang, and doesn't depend on any 3rd party libraries;
-- Hight test coverage and will continue to raise;
+- Hight test coverage and will continue to improve;
-- Tested under Go1.2 and Redis2.8.3;
+- Tested under Go 1.2 and Redis 2.8.3;
-- Tested under Go1.2.1 and Redis2.8.4;
+- Tested under Go 1.2.1 and Redis 2.8.4;

 Features